 VHS tape (and DV and Hi8) are all standard definition so they have roughly 720 pixels or lines from top to bottom.
 HD screens have 1080 lines top to bottom (4K is 2160) so the video will be zoomed by your TV or device which does lower the quality, but my bespoke process does make them look pretty good even on a big TV.
 If you use the VLC player (recommended) to watch your video and it is quite small then click the Always Fit Window option in the Video menu.

-I charge £20 per hour of material.
+I charge £20 per hour of material on an item (tape or disc).
 There is a minimum charge of £20.
 So if you have 3, 30 minute long tapes that will cost £30 to convert.
 I will quote you a fixed price once I have seen the material but before starting the job.
 My rates are roughly the same as commercial duplicators but my quality is higher, I’m local – I don’t send your valuable tapes off anywhere – and I try to get the very best out of every tape I see.

-If downloading is not for you I can put the files on a USB memory stick or a DVD disc (not a DVD-video – that’s requires a whole extra process), for an extra fee.
-I can make DVD-videos so please ask if you wan this service.
+If downloading is not for you I can put the files on a USB memory stick (£15) for an extra fee.
+I can make DVD-videos that play back in a DVD player with menus so please ask if you want this service – it’s called authoring.

 If you are looking for more than just video conversion or simple edits I can look after all your video requirements and have a network of colleagues in the industry I can put you in touch with.